 It doesn’t matter if one of our patients at Arcade Dental is a child or an adult; our diet is vital to our overall health.
 Eating candy or drinking carbonated drinks can weaken our enamel to the point of tooth decay and cavities.
 One factor that eating candy and drinking carbonated soft drinks have in common is sugar.
 Eating anything that contains sugar can potentially lead to tooth decay and eventually cavities because the sugar sticks to our teeth, which enables the plaque to feed and harden on the surfaces and in between the teeth, thus causing decay.
 Carbohydrates, like rice, for example, are sugars that we wouldn’t think of as damaging to our oral health, but they can be.
 Other foods that can contribute to tooth decay include chocolate, cakes, crackers, potato chips, peanut butter, and even some fruits–especially acidic ones like pineapples and oranges.

 Here at Arcade Dental in Pharr, Texas, near McAllen, Hidalgo, San Juan, and Edinburg, we practice general dentistry.
 This means we are regularly treating both our children and adult patients who experience tooth decay as a result of consuming these sugary foods.

-There are dental risks that come from eating your favorite foods like rice, pastas, or snacks, so when you do indulge, we recommend you brush your teeth with a fluoride toothpaste right after you finish.
+There are dental risks that come from eating your favorite foods like rice, pasta, or snacks, so when you do indulge, we recommend you brush your teeth with fluoride toothpaste right after you finish.
 If you happen to be out or away from a toothbrush and toothpaste, we recommend you rinse your mouth with water and then chew some sugar-free gum.
-This will help cut tooth-rotting bacteria that thrives off of your sugar intake.
-Lastly, make sure you floss every day in order to prevent plaque build up.
+This will help cut tooth-rotting bacteria that thrive off of your sugar intake.
+Lastly, make sure you floss every day in order to prevent plaque buildup.

 Schedule Your Appointment With Arcade Dental Today